geospatialeco/GEARS/Intro_RS_Lab10.md

 15. That looks much better, so now we can click the green tick to accept these changes to the orientation matrix of Boab_3.

-16. if we zoom in, we can now see the two separate scan locations, they are no longer on top of each other but are very nearly in the correct position.
+16. If we zoom in, we can now see the two separate scan locations, they are no longer on top of each other but are very nearly in the correct position.

 ![Figure 11.
 Translate](screenshots/cc_translated2.png)